Skip navigation

 Description

 Achondrogenesis is a group of severe disorders that affect cartilage and bone development.
-These conditions are characterized by a small body, short limbs, and other skeletal abnormalities.
-As a result of serious health problems, infants with achondrogenesis usually die before birth, are stillborn, or die soon after birth from respiratory failure.
-However, some infants have lived for a short time with intensive medical support.
+These conditions are characterized by skeletal abnormalities that cause serious health problems.
+As a result, most infants with achondrogenesis die before birth or soon after, often due to respiratory failure.

 Frequency